FairMOT: On the Fairness of Detection and Re-Identification in Multiple Object Tracking: Unfairness Issues in One-shot Trackers

 \subsection{Unfairness Caused by Anchors}

-The existing one-shot trackers such as Track R-CNN \cite{voigtlaender2019mots} and JDE \cite{wang2019towards} are mostly anchor-based since they are directly modified from anchor-based object detectors such as YOLO \cite{redmon2018yolov3} and Mask R-CNN \cite{he2017mask}.
-However, we find in this study that the anchor-based framework is not suitable for learning re-ID features which result in a large number of ID switches in spite of the good detection results.
+The existing one-shot trackers such as Track R-CNN \citep{voigtlaender2019mots} and JDE \citep{wang2020towards} are mostly anchor-based since they are directly modified from anchor-based object detectors such as YOLO \citep{redmon2018yolov3} and Mask R-CNN \citep{he2017mask}.
+However, we find that the anchor-based design is not suitable for learning re-ID features which result in a large number of ID switches in spite of the good detection results.
+We explain the problem from three perspectives in the following.

-\textbf{Overlooked re-ID task:} Track R-CNN \cite{voigtlaender2019mots} operates in a cascaded style which first estimates object proposals (boxes) and then pools re-ID features from the proposals to estimate the corresponding re-ID features.
-It is worth noting that the quality of re-ID features heavily depends on the quality of proposals.
+\paragraph{\textbf{Overlooked re-ID task}} Track R-CNN \citep{voigtlaender2019mots} operates in a cascaded style which first estimates object proposals (boxes) and then pools features from them to estimate the corresponding re-ID features.
+The quality of re-ID features heavily depends on the quality of proposals during training (re-ID features are useless if proposals are not accurate).
 As a result, in the training stage, the model is seriously biased to estimate accurate object proposals rather than high quality re-ID features.
-To summarize, this de facto standard ``detection first, re-ID secondary'' framework makes the re-ID network not fairly learned.
+So the standard ``detection first, re-ID secondary'' design of the existing one-shot trackers makes the re-ID network not fairly learned.

-\textbf{One anchor corresponds to multiple identities:} The anchor-based methods usually use ROI-Pool or ROI-Align to extract features from each proposal.
+\paragraph{\textbf{One anchor corresponds to multiple identities}} The anchor-based methods usually use ROI-Align to extract features from proposals.
 Most sampling locations in ROI-Align may belong to other disturbing instances or background as shown in Figure~\ref{fig:anchor-free}.
 As a result, the extracted features are not optimal in terms of accurately and discriminatively representing the target objects.
-Instead, we find in this work that it is significantly better to only extract features at the estimated object centers.
+Instead, we find in this work that it is significantly better to only extract features at a single point, \ie, the estimated object centers.